WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 * Path end: Release
   When a path reservation is made which ends at this signal, release membership of this slot.

+##### Reverse

+The sub-actions which this can take are:
-##### Reverse behind signal
+* Reverse behind signal
   The train reverses behind this signal.
   The signal must be a path signal (not one-way), and the train must be entering from the back direction.
+  The pathfinder can follow reverse being signal actions, (within the number of signals where routing restriction programs are evaluated).
+* Cancel reverse behind signal
+  Cancel a previous reverse behind signal.
+* Reverse at path signal
+  The trains reverses at this path signal, the train must be approaching from the front direction.
+  The pathfinder cannot follow reverse at path signal actions.
+  In most cases, reverse behind signal should be used instead.
+* Cancel reverse at path signal
+  Cancel a previous reverse at path signal.

 ##### Speed restriction